Grawnya/f1-dublin-race-ticket-booking-system/README.md

 ## Manual Testing
 As detailed above, the website was used on a variety of browsers and devices.
 It was tested by friends and family to catch any mistakes.
-The [User Stories](#user-stories "User Stories") and page elements are manual tested in this separate Markdown page:
+The [User Stories](#user-stories "User Stories") and page elements are manually tested in this separate Markdown page:

 [MANUAL_TESTS](MANUAL_TESTS.md)